SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

       .CreateDefaultBuilder<Program>(args)
       .Build();
       await host.StartAsync();
   }
 }
 ```

-Notice in the above examples the retun type of the individual bindables (e.g. interface properties).
+Notice in the above examples the return type of the individual bindables (e.g. interface properties).
 The bindable return type `IMessageChannel` is a channel component provided as part of the Steeltoe Messaging infrastructure for interfacing with outbound destinations.
 The `ISubscribableChannel` is also provided by Steeltoe Messaging and is used for inbound message reception.

 The above bindings support event-based message consumption but sometimes you need more control of the interactions with the messaging infrastructure(e.g. rate of consumption).
 So instead of using a `ISubscribableChannel` channel, you can instead use a pollable message source, `IPollableMessageSource`.